ConflictHQ/hugoifier/README.md

 ## Core Features & Workflow

-### Phase 1: AI-Powered HTML Conversion
+### Step 1: AI-Powered HTML Conversion

-- Use GPT-4-Turbo to analyze an HTML theme and suggest where Hugo template tags (`{{ .Title }}`, `{{ .Content }}`, etc.) should be placed.
+- Uses GPT-4-Turbo to analyze an HTML theme and suggest where Hugo template tags (`{{ .Title }}`, `{{ .Content }}`, etc.) should be placed.
-- Identify partials (e.g., `header.html`, `footer.html`) and reusable elements.
+- Identifies partials (e.g., `header.html`, `footer.html`) and reusable elements.
-- Convert hardcoded links, images, and text into Hugo-friendly components.
+- Converts all hardcoded links, images, and text into Hugo-friendly components.

-### Phase 2: Decap CMS Integration
+### Step2 2: Decap CMS Integration

-- Extract site structure elements (navigation, hero sections, footers) into YAML/JSON files in Hugo's `data/` directory.
+- Extracts the site structure elements (navigation, hero sections, footers) into YAML/JSON files in Hugo's `data/` directory.
-- Generate a Decap CMS `config.yml` file with proper collections for pages, posts, and layout elements.
+- Generates a Decap CMS `config.yml` file with proper collections for pages, posts, and layout elements.
-- Ensure the generated theme is fully editable via Decap CMS.
+- Ensures the generated theme is fully editable via Decap CMS.

-### Phase 3: Automation & Deployment
+### Step3 3: Automation & Deployment

-- Provide a Python CLI tool to automate the entire conversion process.
+- Provides a Python CLI tool to automate the entire conversion process.
 - Offer interactive mode for customization and auto mode for full automation.
 - Ensure themes are deployable on Cloudflare Pages CMS setups.
 - Deploy the CMS on Cloudflare Pages.